batyshkaLenin/batyshkaLenin/README.md

 ### Work Experience

 - I’m currently working **JavaScript Developer** on [CleverCraft](https://www.clevercraft.net) since **July 2019**, there i’m developing JavaScript web applications using the React framework.
-During work in the company i’m acquired skills refactoring TypeScript applications using React Hooks, improved the performance of some parts of the application, mastered the work with Git submodules and began to work with CSS preprocessor - SCSS.
+During work at company I've acquired skills refactoring TypeScript applications using React Hooks, improved the performance of some parts of the application, mastered the work with Git submodules and began to work with CSS preprocessor - SCSS.
 Also developed several microservices with NodeJS.

 ### Education